Contents

 After doing this, run multiple cycles without inserting any K-cup to check whether the water is running.

-What Do I Do When My Keurig Is Only Brewing Small Amounts Of Coffee?
+What Should I Do If My Keurig Brews Only A Little Coffee?

 This problem is called a short-cup problem.
 This occurs due to a clogged needle (which might be blocked by coffee grounds or cocoa mix).
 To solve this problem, you need to descale.
 In order to solve the short cup problem, blow air into the coffee needle to clear away any obstruction.
 If that doesn’t work, use a mixture of vinegar and boiling to clean it up.